elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promisify-promisification.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Promisification is an excellent approach, especially when using async/await, but not a total replacement for callbacks.
 Remember, a promise may have only one result, but a callback may technically be called many times.
-So promisification is only meant for functions that call the callback once, and further calls get ignored.W
+So promisification is only meant for functions that call the callback once, and further calls get ignored.
 </div>
   </div>
 </details>